right

 I can not prove this one with my feelings or thoughts.

 The only thing I can refer to is what I have seen in other people.
-I have seen miracles that can not be explained by brainwashing.

 People need to believe in something (they are weak, they can't support themselves)